Best of NYC in 10 Days

 • Brooklyn Bridge - Get out of the subway by Brooklyn Bridge City Hall and then walked across it.
 It does get very crowded but it is still a fun walk.

-• The Dead Rabbit is a bar spread across 4 floors.
+• The Dead Rabbit is a classic Irish bar spread across 3 floors with traditional sawdust on the floors.
 They serve amazing drinks and there is a great atmosphere!
 During Christmas time they have great decorations and special Christmas themed drinks.
 Don’t miss out on that!

 • 5th Ave is the one of the main shopping streets in the city with all of the big brands.
 During Christmas times it’s worth checking the area out for all the crazy decorations.